 You can grow your own, pick your own, or buy them at the grocery store.
 1 cup of raw leaves makes 1/2 cup of finely chopped leaves, and that makes about 1/2 cup (4 ounces) of sauce.
 So, an average of 1 pound is needed to make each two 4 ounce jars.
 But really, all that matters is that you measure the finely chopped leaves!

 This is a good time to get the jars ready!
 The dishwasher is fine for the jars; especially if it has a "sanitize" cycle.
 Otherwise put the jars in boiling water for 10 minutes.
 I just put the lids in a small pot of almost boiling water for 5 minutes, and use the magnetic "lid lifter wand" (available from target, other big box stores, and often grocery stores; and available online - see this page) to pull them out.

 We will use this water to pour over the mint and fill each jar with liquid, after we've packed them full of mint.
 I use the largest pot I have, so that there is plenty of clean, boiling water ready when I need it.

-Rinse out your pressure canner, put the rack plate in the bottom, and fill it to a depth of 4 inches with hot tap water. (of course, follow the instruction that came with the canner, if they are different).
+Rinse out your water bath canner, put the rack plate in the bottom, and fill it to the fill line with hot tap water. (of course, follow the instruction that came with the canner, if they are different).
 Put it on the stove over low heat, with the lid OFF of it, just to get it heating up for later on.